msalemor/sk-dev-training/README.md

 ## When and when not to choose Semantic Kernel

 **> Note:** Semantic Kernel is still in preview.
-It is not yet recommend it for production.
+It is not yet recommended for production.

 ### When

-- There's language support particularly for C# and Python (more languages support coming).
+- There's language support, particularly for C# and Python (more language support coming).
 - The app can take advantage of the functionality provided by Semantic Kernel such as pipes, orchestration, memories, etc.
 - If you need complex SK function orchestrations.
 - If you need to work with embeddings.